 Jeff Shapiro was born in the Bronx, New York in 1949.
 He presently works and lives in upstate NY with his wife Hinako.
 He studied ceramic arts while living in Japan for 9 years from 1973-1981.
-His work has been exhibited internationally and can be found in numerous Museum collections including: The Carlo Zauli Museum, Faenza, Italy, The Massachusetts Museum of Fine Art, Boston MA, The Brooklyn Museum, Brooklyn, NY, The Everson Museum, Syracuse, NY, The Fuller Museum, Brockton, MA.
+His work has been exhibited internationally and can be found in numerous Museum collections including: The Carlo Zauli Museum, Faenza, Italy; The Massachusetts Museum of Fine Art, Boston MA; The Brooklyn Museum, Brooklyn, NY; The Everson Museum, Syracuse, NY and The Fuller Museum, Brockton, MA.

 His work, as a result, has a wonderful balance of maker's intent and nature's voracious unpredictability.